Kokonico/ObjLog/docs/API/LogNode.md

       - **Description**: Whether to merge the log files of the log nodes.
       - **Example**: `True`
       - **Note**: If `True`, the log files will be merged into one, the other log file will stay.
-  - **Note**: The log node that is being combined into the current one will not be affected, however the current log node will get all the messages from the other log node at that time, they will not be linked afterwards.
+  - **Note**: The log node that is being combined into the current one will not be affected, however, the current log node will get all the messages from the other log node at that time, they will not be linked afterward.

 ### `squash`
   - **Description**: Squashes a LogNode into a single message.